Kean2110/distributed-qml/README.md

 # Additional notes
 - Since the runtimes can be long, make sure that you do not override the config file that was used for a currently used run.
 In case the run is stopped and attempts to re-run, the same config file will be used.
+- For a test-only run, the instructions are list in the two_feature_app/inputs/README.md